What It Takes to Start a Movement

-When you're trying to escape a tyrant or facing various plagues, you need hope.
-Moses inspired his people, again and again, such as instructing them to mark lamb's blood over their doors to protect their firstborn.
+When you’re trying to escape a tyrant or are facing various plagues, you need hope.
+Moses inspired his people, again and again, such as instructing them to mark lamb’s blood over their doors to protect their firstborn.
 When leading his people through the desert, he told stories about the Promised Land and what awaited them at the end of their journey.

 Leaders provide hope by focusing positive energy on encouragement, inspiration, and enthusiasm.

 Consider another fundamental difference between a boss and a leader: a boss is a subject matter expert while a leader is an expert in managing people.
 So often, we see subject-matter experts and bureaucrats promoted to leadership positions, when they could benefit from more people skills.
-(More on this in in next week's update - make sure you’re signed up.)
+(More on this in next week's update — make sure you’re signed up.)

 Moses saw his people defy the first commandment and worship a golden calf.
-An angry God was ready to exact vengeance on them, but Moses didn't hew to the technicalities at hand; he stood up for his people — reminding God their were His people too — and sought forgiveness.
+An angry God was ready to exact vengeance on them, but Moses didn't hew to the technicalities at hand; he stood up for his people — reminding God they were His people too — and sought forgiveness.
 Moses ended up taking responsibility for their actions.

 Leaders put their focus on their people.